-Luke Appling’s then-club record 27-game hitting streak ended in Boston courtesy of pitcher Wes Ferrell.
-The record would stand until 2004, when Carlos Lee broke it by hitting in 28 straight games.
+Luke Appling’s club-record 27-game hitting streak ended in Boston, courtesy of pitcher Wes Ferrell.
+Appling went 0-for-2 with two walks in a 3-2 White Sox win.
+The streak would stand as a White Sox record until 2004, when Carlos Lee broke it by hitting in 28 straight games.

 Dick Littlefield of the St. Louis Browns pitched a superlative game, throwing a two-hitter at the White Sox in front of 10,007 fans at Comiskey Park.
 However, it being the 55-78 Browns, Chicago still won the game, on a home run from Sam Mele in the seventh inning.
 Littlefield had just one strikeout and notched just a 73 game score, while White Sox winning pitcher Saul Rogovin equaled Littlefield’s complete game but threw a shutout, with five Ks, good for a 75 game score.

-White Sox relief pitcher Bobby Thigpen set the major league mark when he got his 47th save of the season in a win over Kansas City.
+White Sox relief pitcher Bobby Thigpen set the major league mark with his 47th save of the season, in a win over Kansas City.
 He’d finish the year with 57 saves, which stood as the all-time record until 2008.

 For the season, Thigpen also won four games and had an ERA of 1.83 … naturally he was named the Fireman of the Year, as well as an American League All-Star.

 He had been one of the most dominant pitchers in baseball for the season and on this night, Dylan Cease turned it up a notch against the Twins.